k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/11_kafka_plain_sasl_hardening.md

 Notes:

-- These configuration must be applied to every node in the cluster
+- This configuration must be applied to every node in the cluster.
 - Since ZooKeeper does not support SSL authentication, MD5 authentication (username and password) is used.

 ### Step 1 - SASL Authentication